 Psychologist Kate Fuller is called in by the police to assess Helena Wynchfield who is accused of killing her husband Matthew.
 Kate questions Helena’s terrified young daughter Sophie who mentions the name Mara.
 When Kate mentions Mara to Helena, she talks about a sleep demon and says that it killed Matthew.
 Kate investigates further, discovering that Helena belonged to a support group of people affected by sleep paralysis.
 There she meets the crazed Dougie Trenton who claims that Mara has marked people in the group and is coming for them.
 The police suspect Dougie after the people he says are marked start to be killed.
 Kate then begins to experience sleep paralysis and believes that Mara is coming for her,

 Rodney Ascher’s The Nightmare (2015) was a genuinely creepy documentary on the subject of sleep paralysis, one that gets far spookier than most horror films ever do.
 It laid the groundwork and seemed to open the challenge for some filmmaker to come along and use the theme in a horror context.
-Unfortunately, the films that came after it – the likes of Alp (2016), Be Afraid (2017) and The Man in the Shadows (2017) – have singularly failed to find that same uncanniness, although Der Nachtmahr (2015) was passable.
+Unfortunately, the films that came after it – the likes of Alp (2016), Be Afraid (2017), The Man in the Shadows (2017) and Slumber – have singularly failed to find that same uncanniness, although Der Nachtmahr (2015) was passable.